weaversa/cryptol-course/labs/SAW/SAW.md

   messages, then just use `if __name__ == "__main__":
   view(LogResults())`
 - The line `bcname = "/some/path/to/your/file.bc"` declares which
   bitcode file we're analyzing.
-If you have multiple bitcodes files, then make a variable for each file.
+If you have multiple bitcode files, then make a variable for each file.
 - The line `mod = llvm_load_module(bcname)` creates the object we will pass to verification that represents the bitcode.